Growth in regional services is altering Asian carriers’ buying preferences

 A decade ago, when the aerospace industry gathered in Singapore for Asia’s biggest air show, the region was playing a familiar role—leading international air travel out of a financial trough and giving manufacturers’ order books a leg up.
 Thanks to robust economies and 35 years of a generally peaceful political climate, Asia is still an engine of growth for aviation.
 Back then, China was the hottest market and Japan the largest.
 Today, they have company: The 300 million consumers in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Smaller Airframes Are Setting A Big Trend In Asia".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Smaller Airframes Are Setting A Big Trend In Asia".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.